pschyska/extjs4-rails/README.md

 Note: The ext-all\*.js versions should be used, as Ext JS' dynamic class loading is incompatible with the asset pipeline.

+## Rake task

+You can fork this gem and run

+    EXTJS_DIR=/path/to/extjs-4.x.x rake --trace extjs4-rails:install

+to rebuild Ext JS, i.e. when you built your own theme.

 ## License

 [GPLv3](http://www.gnu.org/copyleft/gpl.html) like Ext JS.